Long-Term Impacts of Post-Concussion Syndrome (PCS) in Vancouver, Washington

 There are strict time limits on personal injury claims.
 In Washington, the law states that you must file your claim within three years of the accident that caused your injuries.
 While three years seems like a long time, there are disadvantages to waiting before filing your claim or speaking to an attorney.
 Identifying evidence can become more challenging as time passes.
 It may become more difficult to find witnesses or for them to remember what they saw.
 The best course of action is to be proactive and find a lawyer who can guide you through the process from the start.

-Contact Philbrook Law Office
+Contact Philbrook Law

 If you or a loved one are suffering from the symptoms of post-concussion syndrome caused by the actions or negligence of another, you need to speak to an attorney.
 You deserve compensation that will help you cover the costs of long-term care, lost income, and your diminished quality of life.
-Contact Philbrook Law Office to speak to one of our attorneys about your case.
+Contact Philbrook Law to speak to one of our attorneys about your case.